 Zip files

-The first thing you need to do is open the file explorer and head to the location of the files that you want to zip.
+Open the file explorer and head to the location of the files you want to zip.
 Next, select all the files and then right-click on one of them.
-In the context menu, click on the Compress… option.
+In the context menu, click the Compress…Â option.

 As soon as you click it, a popup dialog will open up.
 It will allow you to select from the three most popular archive formats used by Linux users. zip is selected by default so you don’t need to worry about that.
 It will also let you give a name to the zip file.
-Once you’ve given a desirable name to the zip file just click the Create button.
+Once you’ve given a desirable name to the zip file click the Create button.

 Unzip files

 You can also unzip several archives at once by selecting all of them before right-clicking on one of them.
-The method to zip or unzip an archive remains the same for any other kind of archive format including .tar, .tar.xz, .7zip, and even .rar files.
+The method to zip or unzip an archive remains the same for any other archive format including .tar, .tar.xz, .7zip, and even .rar files.

 Having learned to zip and unzip files using a command line and file explorer, you should also check out our guide on changing Ubunto desktop wallpapers automatically.